Riduidel/aadarchi-technology-detector/README.md

 1. Load project in your preferred IDE
 2. Run `mvn quarkus:dev -Psettings-tech-trends`
 3. Profit (you can even remote debug the application on port 5005)

+### Do not develop features without having discussed first with the team

+We do want to have new features.
+But we want to have these features discussed **first**.
+So if you want to develop a new feature, check first if there is an associated issue (and believe us, it's easy to add new issues on this project).
+Once the issue exists, you can create your PR and we will try to review it as fast as possible.

 ## Author